Delaware Corporation Guide

 - The Annual Report: This filing updates the state regarding the company’s current directors and officers.

-- The Annual Franchise Tax: This is a maintenance fee paid for the privilege of incorporating in Delaware.
+- The Annual Franchise Tax: This is a maintenance fee paid for the to keep the corporation in Good Standing to avoid losing the right to conduct business and liability shield.

 Both the Annual Report and the Franchise Tax payment must be submitted to the Delaware Division of Corporations on or before March 1st of each year.
 Failure to meet this deadline can result in penalties and losing good standing status.

 The Delaware Annual Franchise Tax for corporations is calculated based on the number of Authorized Shares listed in the company’s Certificate of Incorporation.
-The minimum fee for the Delaware Annual Franchise Tax is $175.
+The minimum fee for the Delaware Annual Franchise Tax is $175 plus a $50 state filing fee.

 Delaware corporations can calculate their tax using one of two methods and are legally permitted to pay the lower resulting amount.